Massage Oil: Discovering the Benefits of Cannabis Infusion

 Creating Your Own Massage Oil Recipe

-• Absorption rate: When you’re using it every day, it’s definitely better if it soaks in quickly.
+• Absorption rate: For everyday use, I want an oil that settles into the skin nicely.
 Nobody wants to feel sticky or risk getting stains on their clothes!

 How to Infuse Cannabis in Oils